gigalixir/gigalixir-cli/docs/source/getting-started-guide.rst

       .. warning::

-         You may need to update Xcode command-line tools otherwise you'll get an error like this
+         You may need to update Xcode command-line tools otherwise you might get an error like this

          .. code-block:: bash